swimit/swim-academy/bridges/http/README.md

 # Overview

-This project is an [ingress bridge](https://developer.swim.ai/bridges/ingress) that takes
+This project is an [ingress bridge](https://developer.swim.ai/bridges/ingress) that sends data from an HTTP endpoint to SWIM `Lanes`.

 The steps to create this bridge have the following implementations in this project: